 The rationale behind model based system engineering is to replace procedural schemes (built from sequenced predefined activities) by declarative ones (governed by the status of artefacts), and to design engineering processes in terms of artifacts transformation.
 Set at enterprise level, that approach has to be refined according to layers (artifacts) or views (models).

 The layer perspective is best represented by the Model Driven Architecture (MDA) and its distinction between computation independent (CIMs), platform independent (PIMs), and platform specific (PSMs) models.

 The view perspective put the focus on models:

-- Physical view: locations, agents, business objects and activities, events.
+- Enterprise view: locations, agents, business objects and processes, events.